Hybeee/vitmma19-anklealign-hazi/README.md

         - Attribution: Reimplementation of the original paper _An Image is Worth 16x16 Words (Dosovitskiy et al.)_
     - `api.py`: Implementation of the backend of the MLaaS.
     - `config.py`: Contains an args class that's responsible for storing the arguments that are used by the entire pipeline such as data preparation parameters (e.g.: _similarity threshold_) or training hyperparameters (e.g.: _epochs_)
+    - `evaluation.py`: Script for evaluating the trained model on test dta and generating metrics.
+    - `inference.py`: Scrip that runs the model on new, unseen data to generate predictions.
     - `models.py`: Responsible for instantiating the correct models - training stage - as well as loading the pre-trained weights for the models - evaluation stage.
 The script also contains the model definitions for the following models:
         - Dummy Baseline
         - Simple model